Insurance and Financial Responsibility

 What King County requires

 Ordinance 19824 sets a flat $1 million financial responsibility threshold for BESS facilities with thermal runaway risk, regardless of facility size or location.
 A 2 MWh system and a 520 MWh facility have the same floor.
+An earlier draft of the ordinance required financial responsibility based on a study of maximum potential damages.
+The adopted version replaced that with a flat cap.

 What that costs